emahuni/em-async-events/README.md

   // only continue after event has been emitted
   // - callback doesn't have to be async or even defined, if so then it also awaits callback resolution
-  // - isAsync for listeners is only available for onceEvent, otherwise use callback for continuous event handling let result = await this.$onceEvent('some-event', this.eventCallback3, { isAsync: true });
+  // - isAsync for listeners is only available for onceEvent, otherwise use callback for continuous event handling
+  // - isAsync is true by default, pass isAsync: false to turn off async funcitonality let result = await this.$onceEvent('some-event', this.eventCallback3, { isAsync: true });
   result = await this.$onceEvent('some-event', { isAsync: true });